 While some companies have been making small strides toward allowing their customers the right to repair their devices, there is a lot more work to be done.

 For example, after years of being told they needed to change, Apple finally allowed third-party repair shops to access iPhone repair parts and tools in 2019.
 However, their program and other consumer repair programs still make it expensive.

 Apple isn’t alone in these practices, Samsung, Microsoft, and more are all guilty of creating devices that resist repairs.

-The Eyeglass Rule requires that optometrists and ophthalmologists provide patients a copy of their prescription after the completion of an eye examination without extra cost.
+The Eyeglass Rule requires that optometrists and ophthalmologists provide patients with a copy of their prescription after the completion of an eye examination without extra cost.
 In addition, the Rule prohibits optometrists and ophthalmologists from conditioning the availability of an examination on a requirement that patients agree to purchase any ophthalmic goods.

-Need Help With A Repair?
+Need A Repair?
+We’re Here To Help

 What it comes down to is that we believe that everyone should be able to access what they need to fix their purchases.